 When I was in college and needed to stay up all night to finish an assignment, I would head over to the student café and fill a bag with Sour Patch Kids™.

 Those tart, chewy candies provided a shot of energy and comfort during my worst hours in libraries and computer labs.
 They were like a drug and I binged hard.

-While I haven’t had a Sour Patch Kid™ in many years, I do reminisce about that candy quite often due to one plant in our garden: sorrel.
+While I haven’t had a Sour Patch Kid™ in many years, I do reminisce about that candy quite often due to one plant in our vegetable garden: sorrel.

 Our sorrel came from seeds provided by Alaska gardener Saskia Esslinger at least a decade ago.
 The seeds were labeled French sorrel (Rumex scutatus) but I believe they are garden sorrel (Rumex acetosa) based on the more elongated shape of the leaf and the high acidity.

 I’ve been growing the same patch of sorrel in my perennial garden bed ever since.
 In fact, now I have two patches.
 Every few years, I divide the patches and give away clumps to anyone who will take them.